 Photos below were taken by Cameron McMaster.
 Photos 1-3 were taken in Napier and Bredasdorp in the Overberg and photo 4-5 were taken in the Rocherpan Nature Reserve north of Velddrif on the Cape West Coast.

-Moraea sisyrinchium, syn.
-Gynandriris sisyrinchium, is native to the Mediterranean region and flowers mid to late spring.
+Moraea sisyrinchium (L.) Ker Gawl., syn.
+Gynandriris sisyrinchium (L.) Parl., is native to the Mediterranean region and flowers mid to late spring.
+It is known by the common name Barbary nut and the corm has been used as a food source in the past.
 The plant pictured below was grown from seed and always flowers much earlier than the one illustrated under it.
 Flowers don't open unless the day is warm and often not until late afternoon and they do not last very long.
 But each plant produces a number of flowers.
 The first photo by Mary Sue Ittner was taken early March 2004 and the second one was taken by Bob Rutemoeller of a form that blooms later in the spring from the little island of Marettimo (offshore Western Sicily).
 Photos 3 and 4 were supplied by Jamie Vande taken mid-April in his Cologne garden of bulbs obtained from Lauw de Jager.
 They open around 16:00 in the afternoon and are very short lived.
 Last photo of an albino form found by Oron Peri on Mt.
 Hermon.

-The photos below were taken by Jacob Uluwehi Knecht.
+The photos below were taken by Uluwehi Knecht.